johnnovak/gridmonger-site/source/themes.rst

 contains the background images used by some themes (at double resolution to support high-DPI displays).

-User themes live in the :ref:`getting-started:User data folder`.
-They have their own ``User Themes/Images`` folder; the loading of user theme images are first attempted from here, then if that failed, from the ``Themes/Images`` folder.
+User themes live in the :ref:`appendixes/user-data-folder:User data folder`.
+They have their own ``User Themes/Images`` folder; the loading of user theme images are first attempted from here, then if that fails, from the ``Themes/Images`` folder.

 Themes are defined in a very minimal subset of the `HOCON configuration format
 <https://github.com/lightbend/config>`_.
 Currently, there is no specification